-National Highways are proposing to upgrade the stretch of the A428 trunk road between the Black Cat roundabout on the A1 and the Caxton Gibbet roundabout to the west of Cambourne with a new 10-mile dual carriageway and a number of junction improvements.
-This is a nationally significant infrastructure project (NSIP) and a Development Consent Order was submitted by National Highways in 2021.
-The scheme is currently being considered by the Planning Inspectorate.
-If the order is granted, it is anticipated that the new road will open in 2025, delivering the final link of a dual carriageway between Milton Keynes and Cambridge.
+To facilitate improvements to the bus fleet we will work proactively with partners to identify and deliver appropriate bus depot provision that is fit for the future.
+We support National Highways' plan to upgrade the A428 between the Black Cat roundabout on the A1 and the Caxton Gibbet roundabout to the west of Cambourne with a new 10-mile dual carriageway and a number of junction improvements.
+This is a Nationally Significant Infrastructure Project (NSIP), and a Development Consent Order was granted by the Secretary of State in August 2022.

-In addition, we shall continue to work with National Highways as they develop their plans to improve journey time reliability on the M11 around Cambridge.
+In addition, we shall continue to work with National Highways if they decide to investigate future improvements to the reliability of the M11 around Cambridge.